zetorange1/bZx-monorepo/README.md

 ## Development Setup

-1. Link the `b0x.js` library as per instructions below.
+1. Link the `bZx.js` library as per instructions below.

 2. Run `npm install` at the project root.

 3. Run `npm run dev` to start up the development server.

-### Link b0x.js
+### Link bZx.js

-This portal depends on b0x.js, which is a javascript library for interfacing with the b0x network.
+This portal depends on bZx.js, which is a javascript library for interfacing with the bZx network.

 In order to interface with the development version of this library, you'll need to link it with `npm link`.

-1. Navigate to the `b0x.js` repository, and type `npm link` in the command line.
+1. Navigate to the `bZx.js` repository, and type `npm link` in the command line.

-2. Navigate back to this repository, and type `npm link b0x.js` to link the module for this project.
+2. Navigate back to this repository, and type `npm link bZx.js` to link the module for this project.

 ### Visual Studio Code